Mark2Mark/variable-font-preview/README.md

 </details>

 ## How to activate your license<a id="how-to-activate-your-license"></a>
+After your purchase, the license key should be set automatically for you.
+If it isn’t:
 <details><summary>Activating the plugin is easy, just follow the simple steps [click to open]</summary>
 <ol>
   <li>👉 Make sure you have GlyphsApp 3 build <code>3062</code> or higher.</li>